bleunguts/bleunguts/portfolio2020.md

 _Yeti (Compute Grid Submitter)_

-- Development of valuation system utilizing grid technologies and bank&#39;s analytics libraries serviced by exposed REST API (ASP.NET WebApi)
+- Development of valuation system utilizing grid technologies and bank&#39;s analytics libraries serviced by exposed REST API (ASP.NET WebApi, IBM Spectrum Symphony 7)
 - Core programming of the IBM Symphony Grid API to launch worker calculations on the compute grid
 - Implementing priority of workload whereby acquired deep knowledge of grid scheduling policies and the internal algorithm of pre-emption of tasks based on priority, selective reclaim of compute resources.
 This would be exposed via the API to end users so they can prioritize huge workloads to get an idea
 - Designed dashboards to visualize the valuation compute on the grid such that the firm-wide 22,000 compute units can be visualized and monitored and reviewed for bottlenecks to maximise compute usage.
 Performance metrics were an integral part of periodic business capacity reporting as an attempt to manage the volatility of valuation volumes due to BAU or could be impact of certain design decisions.
 (Splunk Enterprise Dashboards and Alerts)